‘And that is all the people need to know’ (about Baron Von Raschke)

-Those that watched professional wrestling in the 1970s and 80s will remember “The Claw”, a move made famous by Jim Raschke, better known as pro-wrestler Baron Von Raschke.
-Raschke and his wife Bonnie will be making appearances at this year’s Corn and Clover Carnival.
+Those that watched professional wrestling in the 1970s and 80s will remember “The Claw,” a move made famous by Jim Raschke, better known as pro-wrestler Baron Von Raschke.
+Raschke and his wife Bonnie will be making appearances at this year’s Corn and Clover Carnival in Hinckley, which is returning on July 9-10..

 After leaving the Army in 1965, he went back to his hometown Nebraska and got a job as a middle school teacher, teaching general science and biology.
 He competed in one more world tournament.